 There have been no material realized gains or losses on marketable debt securities for the periods presented.
-The Company determined that it did have the ability and intent to hold all marketable debt securities that had been in a continuous loss position until maturity or recovery and the loss position was temporary due to market volatility, thus there has been no recognition of credit losses for the years ended December 31, 2023, 2022 and 2021, respectively.
+In addition, there has been no recognition of credit losses on marketable debt securities for the periods presented.

 6. Intangible Assets, Net and Goodwill